Anku-yadav-001/Android-development/RN-notes.md

 npx react-native run-Ios

 ## files and folders
-a. metro.config.js - fast reload/compile the application
+ - `metro.config.js` - fast reload/compile the application
-b. bable.config.js - Babel is a free, open-source JavaScript compiler that allows developers to use the latest JavaScript syntax in older browsers. as a code translator.
+ - `bable.config.js` - Babel is a free, open-source JavaScript compiler that allows developers to use the latest JavaScript syntax in older browsers. as a code translator.
-c. chocolatey - Chocolatey is a command-line package manager for Windows that simplifies the process of downloading and installing software, uses the NuGet packaging infrastructure and Windows PowerShell to make it easier to get software onto your machine.
+ - `chocolatey` - Chocolatey is a command-line package manager for Windows that simplifies the process of downloading and installing software, uses the NuGet packaging infrastructure and Windows PowerShell to make it easier to get software onto your machine.
-d.
-GemFile - it is for ruby, for debug the application.
+ - `GemFile` - it is for ruby, for debug the application.
-e. watchman.config - it checks any changes in code, it yes then it inform to metro.config.js
+ - `watchman.config` - it checks any changes in code, it yes then it inform to metro.config.js
-f. buckconfig - defines which plateform u are supporting in your application
+ - `buckconfig` - defines which plateform u are supporting in your application

 ## View, Text and Button
 view works like div, but in view you can not write text.